LunarVim/colorgen-nvim/README.md

 # colorgen-nvim

-A colorscheme generator for Neovim
+A colorscheme generator for Neovim written in Rust 🦀

 ## Installing